websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/deploying-to-the-liferay-service.md

 ```note::
    If you are using version 3.x.x services, then these subfolders are located at the root of the repository instead of in the ``liferay/`` directory.
 See `Understanding Service Stack Versions <../reference/understanding-service-stack-versions.md>`__ for more information on checking the version.
 ```

+Once deployed, the deployable `.jar` or `.war` files are copied to the `$LIFERAY_HOME/deploy/` folder in your Liferay service's container.
+This occurs whether the build in CI compiles your code, or you generate it yourself using the available [Gradle command](#cli-tool-deployment) before deployment.

 ## Deploying Hotfixes